|

 Achievement in Children's Literature from the Wisconsin Library

-PICTURE BOOKS Many of the same awards were given to his picture books about Down syndrome, Big Brother Dustin and Dustin's Big School Day.
+Many of the same awards were given to his picture books about Down syndrome, Big Brother Dustin and Dustin's Big School Day.
 Mr. Carter frequently collaborates with his wife, the photographer Carol Shadis Carter.
 Their book on vision impairment, Seeing Things My Way, was named an Outstanding Book for Young People with Disabilities by the International Board on Books for Young People (IBBY).
 The Carters' book Stretching

 Ourselves: Kids with Cerebral Palsy, received an Oppenheim